 Where interest is claimed as an expense and is paid to an overseas lender on a mortgage over land in New Zealand, it must have NRWT deducted and paid to Inland Revenue - unless the Malaysia or Singapore double tax agreements apply.
-See our NRWT payer's guide (IR291) for more help.
+Refer to our NRWT payer's guide - IR291 for more information.

-Add up the net rent (rent after expenses) and print the total in Box 19.
-Staple the IR3R or your summary to the top of page 3 of your IR3NR.
+Add up the net rent (rent after expenses) and print the total in Box 20.
+Staple the IR3R, or your summary, to your IR3NR.
 Keep your receipts with your records in case we ask to see them later.

-Question 20 New Zealand self-employed income
+Question 21 New Zealand self-employed income

-If you received any income from self-employment between 1 April 2018 and 31 March 2019, show it at Ouestion 20.
+If you received any income from self-employment between 1 April 2019 and 31 March 2020, show it at Question 21.